sashokbg/blog/_posts/2025-01-03-frontend_ddd.md

   - informatics
 ---

-# Studying Domain and Test Driven Design Principles in Frontend Applications
+# Studying Domain\* and Test Driven Design Principles in Frontend Applications

+*\* Disclaimer: When talking about DDD in this context I mainly mean the use of an expressive and rich model*.

 During my career as web-developer I have noticed a repeating antipattern related to front-end code.
 For some reason most of the best practices that we usually use on the backend code are rarely applied in the front.
 This looks especially true for {% glossary DDD %} and {% glossary TDD %} principles.